GET IN TOUCH

 IRS Systems Flag Missing VINs and Mismatched Records

 Documentation problems on the tax return also generate IRS notices.
-Filers must include the vehicle identification number and the lender's interest information.
-Missing or incorrect entries may result in a correction notice requesting a response form or additional records.
-Some cases are paused due to concerns about identity theft or mismatched Social Security numbers, requiring further verification through secure digital correspondence or a provided access code.
+Filers must include the vehicle identification number on their return for any year they claim the deduction.
+Lenders are separately required to file information returns with the IRS and provide statements to taxpayers showing the total interest received during the taxable year.
+Missing or incorrect entries may result in a notice requesting a response or additional records.

 Income Verification Creates Barriers for Higher-Earning Taxpayers